 - A. IFC Process: Initial IFC issued on time (planned 30/09/08; actual 30/09/08).
-Subsequent IFC's issued as follows:- - (i) 'Existing services drawing' updated 26/01/09.
-This does not appear in the Approvals Tracker provided; not clear if this is a formal IFC.
-There is no information presently available to inform culpability for delay (see Preamble).
+Subsequent IFC's issued as follows:- - (i) 'Existing services drawing' updated 26/01/09 to include services in relation to a section of the wall / earthworks package that had not been included in the original drawing.
+This does not appear in the Approvals Tracker provided; it is still not clear if this is a formal IFC.
+Although there is no information presently available to inform culpability for delay DS contends that this requirement to update the original IFC is evidence which points towards the position that the original IFC was incomplete (see Preamble).
 Potential reasons include: - a.
 Late issue by SDS (CE(t)); - b.
 A material breach by SDS (CE (u)); - c.
 A tie Change; - d.
-A failure of Infraco in respect of its management of SDS or another breach by Infraco - e.
+A failure of Infraco in respect of its management of SDS or another breach by Infraco; - e.
 A requirement of FP for which tie will bear responsibility;